DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

           --set customization.authSecretRef=okta-auth-secret
     ```

-    > Note: On OpenShift, you have to add the following parameters due to security context constraints:
+    > Note: On OpenShift, you have to add the following parameters due to security context constraints.
     > ```
     > --set internalDatabase.runAsUser='' --set customization.runAsUser='' --set service.enableRoute=true
     > ```